cs198/codepuppy/_posts/people/2014-01-10-get-people.md

 ---
 category: People
-path: '/people/[:id]'
+path: '/people/:id'
 title: 'Get a person'
 type: 'GET'

 layout: nil
 ---

-Retrieve an individual user by ID.
+Retrieve an individual person by ID.

 ## Request

-* Valid ID in URL.
+* The `id` must correspond to a valid person in the database

 ## Response